-Our primary outcome variables, maltreatment allegations and child fatalities, are sourced from the Child File of the National Child Abuse and Neglect Data System (NCANDS) and the annual Child Maltreatment reports produced by the Children's Bureau of the

-U.S. Department of Health and Human Services for federal fiscal years (FFY) 2016-2022.
+Our primary outcome variables, maltreatment allegations and maltreatment-related child fatalities, are sourced from the Child File of the National Child Abuse and Neglect Data System (NCANDS) and the annual Child Maltreatment reports produced by the Children's Bureau of the U.S. Department of Health and Human Services for federal fiscal years (FFY) 2016-2022.
 NCANDS collects report- and state-level data from each state on all children who received a CPS agency response (in the form of an investigation response or an alternative response).
 This data is recorded in two separate files, the Child File and the Agency File, respectively.
 The Child File contains information about the characteristics of abuse and neglect reports, such as the age and race/ethnicity of the child and perpetrator, types of maltreatment (e.g., physical abuse, neglect, sexual abuse, etc.), source of the report (e.g., educational personnel, social services personnel), outcomes of the CPS responses, and risk factors associated with the child and their caregivers (e.g., drug abuse, domestic violence).
 We aggregate the report-level data at the county-month level to calculate the number of screened-in allegations as well as substantiated allegations.
 Table 1 presents descriptive statistics for key dependent and independent variables (discussed in detail in the subsequent subsections).

-While child fatalities are reported in the Child File, two key challenges arise when using this data for the child fatality analysis: 1) county FIPS codes are masked in all reports involving a child's death, preventing county-level analyses, and 2) some child fatalities are not reported to the Child File (if not identified by the CPS) but are instead reported in the Agency File.
+Although maltreatment cases involving a child's death are reported in the Child File, two key challenges complicate their use for child fatality analysis: (1) county FIPS codes are masked in all reports involving a child's death, preventing county-level analyses, and (2) some child fatalities not identified by CPS are not reported in the Child File but instead recorded in the Agency File as aggregated state-level data.
 To overcome these issues, we draw state-level child fatality data from the annual Child Maltreatment reports to supplement the fatality data from the Child Files.
 These reports have the advantage of incorporating cases reported in the Agency File, covering a broader range of sources, such as hospitals, health departments, and juvenile justice agencies, whereas the Child Files only capture fatality cases identified by the CPS (U.S. Department of Health & Human Services (HHS), 2022).
 Moreover, to address the issue of masked county FIPS codes for counties with fewer than 1,000 maltreatment cases, we follow the approach of Evans et al. (2022), constructing an aggregated hypothetical county for each state for all county-level analyses.